openfirmware/maps_server/README.md

 ## `openstreetmap_carto` Recipe

-Installs the openstreetmap-carto stylesheet, then sets up renderd and Apache.
+Installs the openstreetmap-carto stylesheet, downloads extracts, sets up the database and database user, imports the data to PostgreSQL, then sets up renderd and Apache.
 Also installs Leaflet/OpenLayers demo sites to `/leaflet.html` and `/openlayers.html`.

+Download/setup/import of the database has been moved to this recipe as different stylesheets may require different import options (projection, regions, etc).

+* Download [extract of OpenStreetMap data][GeoFabrik]
+* Download [openstreetmap-carto][] for import scripts
+* Optimize PostgreSQL for imports
+* Crop extract to smaller region (optional)
+* Import OpenStreetMap data to PostgreSQL
+* Optimize PostgreSQL for tile serving
 * Download [CartoCSS stylesheets][openstreetmap-carto]
 * Download shapefiles
 * Install fonts for the stylesheet